cnoe-io/idpbuilder/CONTRIBUTING.md

 This script runs kustomize to modify the basic installation manifests provided by ingress-nginx.

 ## Installation Flow
-This diagram highlights the installation flow of idpbuilder and the varipus core packages.
+This diagram highlights the installation flow of idpbuilder and the various core packages.

 ```mermaid
 flowchart TD